 - Submission of the Application for Graduate Admission;

-- A Bachelor Science in Mechanical Engineering, Electrical and Computer Engineering, or equivalent degree from an ABET-accredited college or university;
+- A Bachelor of Science in Mechanical Engineering, Electrical and Computer Engineering, or equivalent degree from an accredited (or equivalent) university (minimum GPA of 3.0);

 - A statement of purpose that includes personal and professional achievements or goals.